Ellerslie shooting: Two people rushed to Auckland Hospital after firearms incident

 Two people are in hospital after being shot in Ellerslie last night.

+One of the men was yelling out in pain as he was loaded into an ambulance.

-The incident happened on Arthur St - which is near the suburb's popular stretch of restaurants and bars - just before 9pm.
+The incident happened on Arthur St - near the suburb's popular stretch of restaurants and bars - just before 9pm.

 The property remained under police guard overnight.

-A police spokesperson last night said they were called about a "firearms-related job" at 8.55pm and enquiries were ongoing.
+A police spokesperson last night said they were called about a "firearms-related job" at 8.55pm and inquiries were ongoing.
 There was no update available this morning.

 Gun-related crime is on the rise in New Zealand, figures recently reported by RNZ show, with 2019 having the highest rates of gun crimes and deaths involving firearms for a decade.
 There were 3540 incidents last year where an offender had a gun.